Bring-your-own code repository

 -

-Authenticate with Git to both repositories: one managed by Guidewire in Bitbucket and your remote repository in a different VCS.
+Authenticate with Git to both repositories: one managed by Guidewire in Bitbucket and your external repository in a different VCS.

 -